hamxiaoz/10x-developer/javascript.md

   * `String(null) === 'null'`
   * `String(undefined) === 'undefined'`
 * In place sort string with numbers: `'8902'.split('').sort().join('')`
+* Use `String.prototype.localeCompare()` for string comparison in sort.
+Return negative number if it's before.
+You can also use `'A' > 'a'`

 ### Special reference type: String, Boolean, Number